France Travel Advisory 2025: Is It Safe to Travel to France Right Now?

 Health

-COVID isn’t a major issue anymore, but routine travel health advice still applies.
-Pack some basics in an easily packable organizer: a small first-aid kit, pain relievers, meds for upset stomach.
-And consider downloading GeoBlue or a similar app to find English-speaking doctors if you need one.
+COVID isn’t top of mind anymore, but travelers are still encouraged pack a few basics in an easily packable organizer: a small first-aid kit, pain relievers, meds for upset stomach.

 Jessica: “If you’re traveling with kids, or just prone to travel mishaps, being able to look up a doctor nearby is worth it.”

-France is safe overall.
-That said, pickpocketing is still common in popular tourist areas.
-Places like the Eiffel Tower, metro stations, or the Champs-Élysées are often targeted.
+France is safe overall, but theft does happen—mostly in tourist zones like the Eiffel Tower, metro stations, or popular museums.

 Jean-Paul: “Use a zippered crossbody bag, and don’t keep your phone or wallet in your back pocket and don’t place your phone on the table at a restaurant or café.
 Most problems are preventable with a little awareness.”